5 Reasons to Write in Your Books

 Thanks for reading!
 If you enjoyed this post, please hit the ❤️ below and share it with your friends.

 Not a subscriber?
 Take a moment and sign up.
-It’s free for now, and I’ll send you my top-fifteen quotes about books and reading.
+It’s free, and I’ll send you my top-15 quotes about books and reading.
 Thanks again!